4d/go-mobile/docs/debug/from-project-editor.md

 :::note

-For Android users, you need to add an extra step to your debug process.
+If you're an Android developer, you need to add an extra step to your debug process.
 More details [here](from-your-android-device-and-android-studio.md)

 :::